 In June 1927 Frances Lee Barton was “born” to represent Swans Down Flour, and because of production lead times for magazines, Frances Barton was “born” a bit before April 1927.

 Frances Lee Barton, later just Frances Barton, was a name created by marketing staff to serve the new acquisitions by Postum Co.
-Inc, which was at that time transforming into General Foods.
-There were many changes in 1926-1927, including the hiring of people to assist the new brands.
+Inc, which was transforming into General Foods.
+There were many GF changes in 1926-1927, including the hiring of people to assist newly purchased brands.

-I believe it was in 1926-1927 when the two people who were “Frances Lee Barton” were hired by General Foods at Battle Creek, Michigan.
+I believe it was in 1926-1927 when the two people who were “Frances Lee Barton” were hired by General Foods at Battle Creek, Michigan–Isabella Beach and Marie Sellers.

-Isabella Beach when representing Frances Lee Barton used details of her real life, yet kept her real name, Isabella Beach, confidential–actually she kept it top secret to this day–her descendants have no mention of their grandmother’s alias.
-Yes, it makes me wonder, but see the above gossip in a trade magazine and the facts line up.
+Isabella Beach when representing Frances Lee Barton used details of her real life, yet kept her real name, Isabella Beach, confidential–actually she kept it top secret to this day–her descendants have no mention of their grandmother’s alias although they do know of her radio shows after GF.
+Yes, it makes me wonder, but finding the rare disclosure in Variety magazine confirmed and allowed facts to line up.

 Here are facts that Mrs. Beach, I mean Frances Barton, would not have shared on the radio show–Isabella Margaret King was born in Scotland in the 1890s and immigrated with her family to the States.
 They lived in Hyde Park, Massachusetts and her father was a paper mill supervisor.
 They moved to Kalamazoo, Michigan by 1917.
 At 23 years old, Isabella King married the co-owner of the local Fischer Music Store, becoming Mrs. Harry Beach.
 Harry A. Beach was 27 years old, light blue eyes, light colored hair, and supporting his long-widowed mother.
 Harry grew up without a father since before he was ten.